Aysha022/OOPlab/README.md

 # OOPlab
-) Basic programs using datatypes, operators, and control statements in Java.
+(A) Basic programs using datatypes, operators, and control statements in Java.

 1) Write a Java program that checks whether a given string is a palindrome or not.